Christmas Without You: Critical reception

 Writing for Idolator, Mike Wass described "Christmas Without You" as a "feel-good festive anthem" with a "loved-up chorus", declaring the song as one of the best modern Christmas anthems.
 David Gleisner of Washington City Paper praised Max's vocals and songwriting, stating that the song evokes a positive emotion during Christmas.

 Promotion

 The music video for "Christmas Without You" was released on December 17, 2022.
 Max sports symmetrical, long, blonde hair and a Christmas-styled red dress, while appearing in front of a winter-themed background.

-Taiwanese singer and Twice member Tzuyu performed a cover version of "Christmas Without You" in a studio on December 21, 2022, while wearing a white sweater, red scarf, and reindeer headband.